 Working at UB comes with benefits that exceed salary alone.
 There are personal rewards including comprehensive health and retirement plan options.
 We also focus on creating and sustaining a healthy mix of work, personal and academic pursuit – all in an effort to support your work-life effectiveness.
 Visit our benefits website to learn about our benefit packages

-Experience required: Two years of clinical experience working with young adults (18-25 years) and adults (25+ years).
+- Experience required: Two years of clinical experience working with young adults (18-25 years) or adults (25+ years).